macOS updates keep your Mac secure

 Macs running macOS 10.14 Mojave or later will see software update prompts that look something like this:

-- If the update does not start automatically, click Install Now to begin.
+Make sure the box for the update is checked & click Install Now to begin.

 Trouble Applying Updates?

-Guess what?
-An Apple bug that makes this situation even more confusing is that the updates do not appear or don’t work.
+The Software Update infrastructure is unusually fragile.
+In certain situations, your Mac may not detect the available updates, or they may fail to run once triggered.
 We have developed a few fixes for this in MacManage.
 Here are some steps to take if you notice any unusual behavior.

 - Reboot your Mac and check again